 - Help set up an apartment for refugee arrivals

 - Disinfect toys at Erma’s House and match game pieces

 - Assist with fundraising events

-- Landscaping – rake leaves, pick up trash, plant flowers and make our building beautiful
+- Landscaping – rake leaves, pick up trash, plant flowers and help make our buildings attractive and inviting

 - Hold a donation drive for items needed by one or more of our programs; visit our Donate Needed Items page for wish lists and other information